 Although primarily co-curricular focused, the ALANA Student Center also serves students as a referral and support unit with respect to other collegiate matters.
 The Center provides a place for students to share and discuss cross-cultural experiences and to interpret those experiences.
 By way of this service, and other support services campus-wide, Canisius College provides students with tools essential for their success in school and in the greater community.

-Canisius College conducts an extensive NCAA Division I athletics program for both men and women and is a member of the MAAC Conference.
+Canisius College conducts an extensive NCAA Division I athletics program for both men and women and is a member of the MAAC Conference and the Atlantic Hockey Conference.

 - Cross-country/indoor/outdoor track